Mould on Food Causes, Dangers, and Prevention - healthcare nt sickcare

 food allergy test is a medical test that can help diagnose food allergies.
 Food allergies occur when the immune system mistakenly identifies a certain food as harmful and triggers an allergic reaction.
 Symptoms of a food allergy can range from mild to severe and can include hives, swelling, itching, and difficulty breathing.

-There are several different types of food allergy tests available, including:
+There are several types of food allergy tests available, including:

 1. Skin prick test: A small amount of the suspected food allergen is placed on the skin, and the skin is then pricked with a needle.
 If the skin reacts with swelling or redness, it may indicate a food allergy.